fasteningcode/Parallel.Test.Framework/README.md

     .NET Core as the framework
     GitHub as SCM
     AppVeyor as CI & CD
     OpenCover as Code Coverage Reporting Generator
     CodeCov as Code Coverage Repository
     NuGet as repository for project packages

+I would like to thank  Sauce Labs (https://saucelabs.com/content/images/logo.png)